tzwaan/factorio_balancers/README.md

 It is able to check a multitude of things: Belt balance, belt throughput, and a combination of both.

+### Note
+This currently does not support belt sideloading in any form.
+A blueprint containing any kind of sideloading will result in a RuntimeError.

 ## Usage
 The file you need to run is "balancer-test.py"